 In conjunction with this seminar, Dr. Joyce Lim, Dermatologist at Joyce Lim Skin and Laser Clinic, also shared some top tips on proper skincare.

 Develop a regular schedule.
-Cleanse and moisturise your skin daily.
+Cleanse and moisturize your skin daily.

 Choose the right cleanser.
-Use a gentle, soap-free cleaner with neutral pH.
-If you have sensitive skin, choose cleansers that leave a moisturising film behind after washing.
+Use a gentle, soap-free cleanser with neutral pH.
+If you have sensitive skin, choose cleansers that leave a moisturizing film behind after washing.

-Use the right moisturizer that is non-comedogenic (meaning: they contain ingredients that should not clog your pores or cause more skin problems), contains lipid that repair the skin and provides longer lasting hydration.
+Use the right moisturizer that is non-comedogenic (meaning: they contain ingredients that should not clog your pores or cause more skin problems), contains lipid that repairs the skin and provides long-lasting hydration.

 Learn about common ingredients that go into our skincare products.
 Some ingredients like alcohol and fragrance can irritate sensitive skin, while ingredients like glycerin help to hold water in the skin.